dbjorklu/ATmega256rfr2/README.md

 (add-hook! copy-component-hook auto-uref)      ; autonumber when copying a component
 ```

-Add folder that contains symbols to ~/.gEDA/gafrc so you can find them in gschem and use them with gsch2pcb:
+Add the folder that contains symbols to ~/.gEDA/gafrc so you can find them in gschem and use them with gsch2pcb:
+e.g. (if this project is located in /home/user/ATmega256rfr2:)
 ```
-(component-library "symbols/sym/")
+(component-library "/home/user/symbols/sym/")
-(component-library "symbols/fp/")
+(component-library "/home/user/symbols/fp/")
 ```

 Start pcb and edit Element Directories under Settings/Library, add the directory where pcb footprints are located.